hectorbarquero/athabasca-university-docs/COMP267/UnitOne/unitOneSectionTwo.rst

 * High-level programming languages have a high level of abstraction from machine language, so they're close to plain speak, but they carry cryptic syntax.
 * Psuedocode ignores the cryptic syntax of high-level programming language, making the transfer of an idea during the programming concept easier.
 * Psuedocode is simple, highly readable, and has virtually no grammatical rules.
 It's often called *a programming language without the details*
-* In Psuedocode, it doesn't matter how you write your instructions.
-They justs need to be clear, effective, computable, and unambiguous.
+* In psuedocode, it doesn't matter how you write your instructions.
+They just need to be clear, effective, computable, and unambiguous.
 * A variable is a named storage location which holds data.
 It's often compared to a mailbox where you can place a value and retrieve it.

 *Notes are ongoing, pending completion*